dev-labs-bg/transitioner/README.md

 This effect can be reproduced by placing the "Transitioner.setProgress(Float)" function inside a onTouch or a onProgressChanged method.

 ---

 ## Download

+### Manually

+The recommended way to download is to copy [the single library class file](https://github.com/dev-labs-bg/transitioner/blob/master/transitioner/src/main/java/bg/devlabs/transitioner/Transitioner.kt) and use it in your application.

 ### Gradle